zaricu22/CheckersGameLogic/README.md

 # CheckersGameLogic

-This project contains back-end logic of 'Checkers' game written in Java programming language with simple in-code database.
+This project contains a back-end logic of a 'Checkers' game written in a Java programming language with a simple in-code database.

 The game use classic 8x8 chessboard and only the dark squares are used. </br>
 Two players begins the game with 12 discs each. </br>